Adam Taraska enters his ninth season as head coach of the Panthers in 2022.

 Over his tenure as head coach at Purchase, Taraska has won 99 games and coached 17 All-Skyline Conference players.
 He has coached one Skyline Player of the Year, one Skyline Rookie of the Year, two All-Region players and multiple Skyline players, pitchers, and rookies of the week.

 Taraska came to Purchase in the fall of 2011 and served as an assistant under Bill Guerrero for the 2012 and 2013 seasons.
 In 2013, Guerrero was named Skyline Coach of the Year.

-Prior to Purchase, Taraska served as an assistant coach and recruiting coordinator at DI Fairfield University in the 2010 and 2011 seasons.
+Prior to Purchase, Taraska served as an assistant coach and recruiting coordinator at D-1 Fairfield University in the 2010 and 2011 seasons.
 He also served as an assistant coach for the 2009 season at Fairfield foe, Iona College.
 He coached 2010 and 2012 drafted players for the Seattle Mariners and San Diego Padres during his time in the MAAC conference.

 Prior to coaching, Taraska was a decorated athlete and four-year starter at the University of Bridgeport.
 Captain of the Purple Knights in 2003, he earned a B.S. in Human Services.
 He is currently pursuing a Master’s Degree in Sport Management from SUNY Cortland.
 He resides in Bridgeport, CT.

 Mark Jurczak enters his ninth season of coaching at Purchase in 2022.
 His responsibilities include overseeing the Panther pitching staff and recruit management.

 Following a career as a pitcher at the University of Bridgeport, Jurczak completed a B.S. in Sociology at Southern Connecticut State University.
 He also achieved a Master's Degree in Higher Education Administration from Post University.